 STAGES OF GETTING OVER A BREAKUP

 The grieving process involves the usual stages of denial, anger, sadness, bargaining, and acceptance.
 However, they don’t always go in that order, you may experience them multiple times, and you don’t always go through all of the stages either.
 Each person grieves in his or her own way and no one can tell you how long this should take.
 Also, sometimes, you may think that you’ve finished a certain stage but then find yourself back in it again.
 This is normal.
 You aren’t back at square one, you are continuing to heal in your own time.
-For more on the stages of getting over a breakup, check out this blog post.
+For more on the stages of grief in a breakup, check our other blog post.

 STEPS TO GETTING OVER A BREAKUP (healthy ways to get over a breakup)

 As I’ve said, the grieving process is necessary to go through when you are trying to get over a breakup.
 As much as you might want to skip the anger or the sadness, these emotions are very important to go through in order to heal.
 In fact, if you try to skip over feeling your feelings, you will probably end just up prolonging your heartache.
 This means no numbing out (or at least try to limit that).

 Some ways you may be tempted to numb out are by:

 - drinking alcohol